RijuBidani/AES128/README.md

    This function applies the exact inverse of the substitution appplied SubWord or SubBytes.
 3) InvMixColumns multiplies each column of the input 4×4 matrix with a different 4×4 constant matrix, not the one used in MixColumns.

 The output is again a 4×4 matrix that is, in a final step, converted into the decrypted text.
 A few helper functions are employed during decryption as well.
+Functions that are common between encryption and decryption are stored in a class called Methods.java, which is extended by both AES128Encryption.java and AES128Decryption.java.